mattt/Euler/README.md

 ## Installation

 _The infrastructure and best practices for distributing Swift libraries is currently being developed by the developer community during this beta period of the language and Xcode.
-In the meantime, you can simply add Alamofire as a git submodule, and drag the `Alamofire.swift` file into your Xcode project._
+In the meantime, you can simply add Euler as a git submodule, and drag the `Euler.swift` file into your Xcode project._

 ---